Quick Answer: What Is Location-Based Lead Generation?

-With the right tool, you can search by city or ZIP code, filter by industry, and export business contacts like email, phone, website, and address in minutes.
-No more manual research or outdated spreadsheets.
+With the right lead generation tool, you can search by city or ZIP code, filter by industry, and export business contacts in minutes rather than spending hours manually researching on Google Maps.

 What you will learn in this guide:

-- How to find leads by city name
+- How to find leads by city, ZIP code, or location

 - How to build a targeted ZIP code lead list